alejandrocoria/journeymap-api/README.md

 ### 2. Setup JourneyMap with Forge for IntelliJ IDEA

-In a command window, go into the journeymap directory and invoke the Gradle build to setup the workspace:
+* In a command window, go into the journeymap directory and invoke the Gradle build to setup the workspace:

 ```
 #!dos
     gradlew.bat setupDecompWorkspace idea
 ```

-Open journeymap.ipr in IDEA and you're good to go.
+* Open journeymap.ipr in IDEA
+* Import Project from Gradle when prompted

 ### 3. Build the jars